 Although geographically dwarfed by the might and scale of neighbouring India, it’s a place that stands its ground confidently with a culture, character, and cuisine all of its own.
 Sri Lanka has a unique atmosphere that makes it stand out like the shining jewel it is.

-If you’ve been considering a trip to South Asia but are unsure which of its stunning countries to explore, take a gander at some of what Sri Lanka has to offer…it might just help you make a decision.
+If you’ve been considering a trip to South Asia but aren’t sure which of its stunning countries to explore, have a look at what Sri Lanka has to offer…it might just help you make a decision.
 Here are nine great reasons to visit Sri Lanka.

 1. To witness the diversity packed into one small island